MiroslavHustak/FSharp-Coding-Guidelines/README.md

 - No LINQ expressions
 - No mutable state
 - No `for` and `while` loops
-- Arrays immediately transformed into immutable collections at the boundary of the functional code unless retained for performance-sensitive use cases.
+- `Array` to be immediately transformed into immutable collections at the boundary of the functional code unless retained for performance-sensitive use cases.

 **MVU Organisation**

 MVU (Model-View-Update) logic is kept in a single module per UI component.
 Splitting into multiple files/modules is avoided for the sake of readability.

+**Collections**

+Use immutable collections (`List`, `Set`, `Map`) unless there is a compelling reason to use `Array`.
+Exercise caution when using lazy-evaluated sequences (`Seq`).

 **Single-Direction Dependency**